WhichBrowser/Parser-PHP/README.md

 Well, there is always an exception to the rule.
 There is one valid reason to do browser sniffing: to gather intelligence about which browsers are used on your website.
 My website is html5test.com and I wanted to know which score belongs to which browser.
 And to do that you need a browser sniffing library.

 **Why is it extremely complicated?**
 Because everybody lies.
 Seriously, there is not a single browser that is completely truthful.
-Almost all browser say they are Netscape 5 and almost all WebKit browsers say they are based on Gecko.
+Almost all browsers say they are Netscape 5 and almost all WebKit browsers say they are based on Gecko.
 Even Internet Explorer 11 now no longer claims to be IE at all, but instead an unnamed browser that is like Gecko.
 And it gets worse.
 That is why it is complicated.

-The main part of this library runs on the server and looks at the headers send by browser.
+The main part of this library runs on the server and looks at the headers send by the browser.
 The first thing it looks at is the user-agent header, but there are many more headers that contain clues about the identity of the browser.
 Once the server finds the identity of the browser, it hands over the results to the browser itself.
 The browser then check some additional characteristics and tries to determine if the headers where perhaps lying.
 It then gives you the result.

 How to install it